-S. Mitra Kalita is the vice president for programming for CNN Digital.
-Kalita leads CNN Digital's efforts to creatively share its journalism and storytelling across an ever-exploding array of platforms.
+S. Mitra Kalita is the senior vice president for news, opinion and programming for CNN Digital.
+Kalita leads the national news desk and efforts to creatively share CNN's journalism and storytelling across an ever-exploding array of platforms.

 A former journalism professor at St. John's, UMass-Amherst, and Columbia University, she also previously served as president of the South Asian Journalists Association.
 She speaks frequently on diversity in media, digital innovation and managing change.

 She is a graduate of Rutgers College, where she majored in history and journalism, and received her master's degree from Columbia University's Journalism school.
 Kalita is married to an artist and is mother to two daughters.